 2 The coniferous species of the boreal zone

-Due to the climatic conditions, the following subzonobiomes can be distinguished: A northern, a middle, a southern (each with evergreen conifers) and an extreme continental (with the deciduous Larix).
+Due to the climatic conditions, the following subzonobiomes can be distinguished: a northern, a middle, a southern (each with evergreen conifers) and an extreme continental (with the deciduous Larix).
 Separated from these are the oceanic forms with birch trees in NW Europe and NE Asia.

 Similarly structured, but not as extensive, is the taiga in Canada and Alaska.